 I knew that if I failed I wouldn’t regret that, but I knew that one thing I might regret is not trying

-One needs a better motivation and an even better idea before leaving his job, but one needs an undying passion for quitting his job as the youngest Senior Vice President at the investment firm D.E.
-Shaw investment firm which is a $4.1 billion worth company.
-The ever curious Jeff Bezos has a long-term plan to establish a human colony in space, and the first step towards his ambitious plan is the Blue Origin– a Company established by Jeff focuses on private space travel.
+One needs a better motivation and an even better idea before leaving his job, but one needs an undying passion for quitting his job.
+Jeff Bezos had left his job as the youngest Senior Vice President at the investment firm D.E.
+Shaw to found Amazon.
+The ever curious Jeff Bezos has a long-term plan to establish a human colony in space, and the first step towards his ambitious plan is the Blue Origin – a company established by Jeff focuses on private space travel.

-#15 in the Forbes list of billionaires, Jeff is eyeing for that paramount #1 spot.
-He founded Amazon (NASDAQ: AMZN) on July 16, 1995, which has a market cap of around $175.1 billion according to Forbes.
+Jeff Bezos has overtaken Bill Gates and become the richest person in the world, with a fortune topping $90 billion for the first time ever in 2017.
+He founded Amazon (NASDAQ: AMZN) on July 16, 1995, which has a market cap of around $427 billion according to Forbes.
 He left his lucrative finance job to pursue his dream of becoming an entrepreneur, started as an online book selling company.

-Jeff is a summa cum laude graduate from Princeton University with a degree in Computer Science and Electrical Engineering.
+Jeff is a summa cum laude graduate of Princeton University with a degree in Computer Science and Electrical Engineering.
 A notorious entrepreneur famous for his anger, according to a former employee he once said “I’ am sorry, did I take my stupid pills today?’ and once he said, “If I hear that idea again, I’ am gonna have to kill myself”.

 He was born with curiosity; when he was a toddler, he dismantled his crib.
 To keep his siblings away, he designed an electric alarm, and also he turned his parent’s garage into a laboratory.
 His laugh terrifies many, and customer satisfaction is his utmost priority.